 For Visitors

-Did you know our service area produces much of the world’s rice, almonds, citrus, and other foods?
+Did you know that our service area produces much of the world’s rice, almonds, citrus, and other foods?
 The next time you enjoy sushi, nuts, or fruit, thank a California farmer!

 Our area is on The Pacific Flyway — tens of thousands of beautiful Snow Geese can be seen wintering in fields that are kept flooded post-harvest to make their long journey between Alaska and Patagonia, South America possible.
 Area rice fields provide food and a resting place for nearly 230 wildlife species, and nearly 60 percent of the food for 7 to 10 million ducks and geese that migrate along the Pacific Flyway each winter (www.calrice.org).
 The Snow Goose Festival happens every January.
+Pelicans, sandhill cranes, herons, storks, eagles, and other birds can be found here as well.
+Going west from downtown Gridley, you’ll find Gray Lodge Wildlife Area, where visitors can walk or do a driving tour of the wetlands or view wildlife from blinds.

 snow geese over a rice field